I Know Kung Fu

 Is it true?

-In my ten-years experience as a martial artist, yes.
+In my twelve-years experience as a martial artist, yes.
 The more I awakened to yoga, the more my kung fu practice evolved.
 Yoga is the union of mind, body and spirit (include 'feelings' with spirit).
 When these aspects of the Self are in harmony, you truly become a force to be reckoned with.
 There were many occasions in the past where my martial arts practice had been interrupted, whether this be for academic pursuit or because of life's challenges and obstacles.
 Whatever happened in life however, I always found my way back.

 I am a member of the British Kung Fu Association and proud to be taught the art under the guidance of Sifu 'Monk' Norris - or the 'Monk' as he is known in close circles, a prominent tournament fighter and coach in the 80s and 90s.
 He fought around the UK with a winning team, developing a reputation as a formidable fighter and practitioner of Lau Gar Kuen.
 One of his students, Dominic Moore, received gold and silver medals in tournaments abroad and credited his wins to Sifu Norris' successful coaching.
 There are many such stories but his most recent student success story is Jumani Cameron, who won all of his fights in the Lego Super League and is now training as a professional boxer.